 Taking pre-cognizance of the situation that might arise, IETF, in 1994, initiated the development of an addressing protocol to replace IPv4.
-The progress of IPv6 can be tracked by means of the RFC published:
+The progress of IPv6 can be tracked using the RFC published:

 On June 06, 2012, some of the Internet giants chose to put their Servers on IPv6.
-Presently they are using Dual Stack mechanism to implement IPv6 parallel in with IPv4.
+Presently they are using the Dual-Stack mechanism to implement IPv6 parallel with IPv4.